Healthy activity requires play

 Activities for indoor cats

 Cats are clever animals and will enjoy activities like working out how a puzzle feeder works or hunting for hidden dried food at meal times.
-This type of activity can help to replicate the running, jumping, climbing, and stalking they would do in the wild.
-Cats have powerful, tightly controlled muscles.
-Access to a cat tree that’s tall enough for your cat to use fully stretched will also help them to strengthen their muscles and stay happy and healthy.
+This type of activity can help to replicate the running, jumping, climbing, and stalking they would do if they were outdoors.